 I realize that many readers of my blog live in different countries where some of the therapies I recommend aren’t even available.

-In this case it may be useful to evaluate your body using the distribution of your body fat and then trialing treatment from there.
+In this case, it may be useful to evaluate your body using the distribution of your body fat and then proceed with treatment from there.

 If you are experiencing issues with weight gain or weight loss AND you have hypothyroidism then your next step is to get evaluated for these hormone imbalances.

 I should point out that many general physicians including endocrinologists will not have the knowledge to help you with these hormone imbalances so you may need to seek care from other specialists outside of the insurance model.

 I have detailed case studies and posts walking you through how to diagnose these conditions that you can look at below: